MatMoore/go-improve/README.md

 #### Translations

-If you're willing to translate the UI to another language, please get in touch via github issues.
+If you're willing to translate the UI to another language, please let us know in the gitter channel.
 There is still a lot of coding to be done before translations can be added to the app, but is still an incredibly useful way to help the project and having willing translators makes this worth doing sooner.

 #### Beta testing